coding-heresy/jormungandr/README.md

 when the object is destroyed unless the object's `cancel()` member function is called.

+## Helpers

+There are a few helper functions used in the code to simplify certain awkward interactions that regularly occur when using standard library functions and classes:
+* key_of - get the `key_type` from the `value_type` object stored in a
+  dictionary
+* value_of - get the `mapped_type` from the `value_type` object stored
+  in a dictionary
+* always_emplace - calls `try_emplace` on a dictionary and throws an
+  exception if the insertion wasn't successful (i.e. the key is a duplicate of one that already exists in the dictionary)
+* always_insert - calls `insert` on a set and throws an exception if the insertion wasn't successful (i.e. the item is a duplicate of one that already exists in the set)
+* as_void_ptr - takes a pointer argument and converts it to a non-`const` `void*`, which is useful when dealing with some low-level code.

 # Coding Standards

 A corollary to the philosophy of expecting that users will be familiar